PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2017-10-16-decision-trees.md

 First, let us understand what is meant by growing an optimal decision tree to fit some given training data.
 We have already seen that a decision tree contains, as internal nodes, features which split data into "buckets".
 Consider now, all possible permutations of these internal nodes - that is, try and imagine all possible trees that we can construct (by choosing different features at root, children of root and so on).
 It should intuitively be clear that the number of such decision trees is large - and grows exponentially with the number of features.
 Of all such possible decision trees (if at all we are able to enumerate all of them), if we select the one that has the highest classification accuracy on the traianing data - then that decision tree is optimal for the given training data.
 At this point we make two statements:

 - The task of finding an optimal decision tree to fit some given training data is NP complete.
 I say this without proof - trust me.
 - There is absolutely no guarantee that the optimal decision tree for some given training data will generalize the best.
 Ie. there are no gurantees that it will perform best on unseen data (because unseen data is, well, unseen).
-However, we can expect it to perform better than most a randomly formed decision tree.
+However, we can expect it to perform better than most randomly formed decision trees.

 The above two statements motivate our decision tree learning algorithm.
-What follows is a very general description of an algorithm to learn decision trees, and most popular algorithms (CART, ID3, C4.5 etc) are ust slight variations of the following steps:
+What follows is a very general description of an algorithm to learn decision trees, and most popular algorithms (CART, ID3, C4.5 etc) are just slight variations of the following steps:

 1. We start from the top (Ie. the root).
 We must first decide the attribute to be tested at the root of the decision tree.
 How do we select this attribute?
 This is where different learning algorithms differ from one another.
 In ID3 we compute the **information gain** obtained by using each attribute to split the data.
 The attribute that provides the highest information gain is selected for the root.
 2. Now we move down - to the children of the root.
 Here too, we use information gain to select the "best" attribute to split the data.
 Note that here, we do not consider the attributes that have already been assigned to a higher node.
 This ensures termination of the algorithm.
 We terminate when there are no more attributes left to split on **OR** when we reach a state where all the training examples at the current node belong to the same class.